hsinnan75/Kart/README.md

 - Read files

     All reads files should be in FASTA or FASTQ format.
+FASTQ files can be compressed with gzip format.
+We do not support FASTA files with gzip compression.
     Read sequences should be capital letters.
 The quality scores in FASTQ are not considered in the alignments.
 The alignment result will not be different in either format.

     If paired-end reads are separated into two files, use -f and -f2 to indicate the two filenames.
 The i-th reads in the two files are paired.
 If paired-end reads are in the same file, use -p.
 The first and second reads are paired, the third and fourth reads are paired, and so on.
 For the latter case, use -p to indicate the input file contains paired-end reads.

 - Output file

     Output is in standard SAM format.
 For reads aligned with reverse strand of reference genome, they are converted into obverse strand.
 More detailed information about SAM format, please refer to the SAMtools documents.
+    Kart can also generate compressed output with gzip algorithm.

 # Parameter setting